guberArmin/pg5100-exam/README.md

 ## Ambiguities

 - R1 `mill/sell a copy of an item for in-game currency `.
-I was not sure should this be implemented that just copies (duplicates) can be sold, or all cards.
+I was not sure should this be implemented in a way that just copies (duplicates) can be sold, or all cards.
 I went with implementation where only duplicates are sellable.
 This decision did not impact my coding greatly as it does not make much of a difference (from programming point of view) is last card sellable or not.